veniamin-ilmer/better-standards/README.md

 I feel Approval Voting is better than others.
 CGP Grey makes a good argument why with his [analogy of finding a place where to eat](https://youtu.be/orybDrUj4vA?t=9).

+Why we haven't switched yet: Politicians in power, would lose power by diluting it to other parties.

 ## Taxing

 Tradition: Sales Tax / VAT, Income Tax, Capital Gains, Property Tax